imperial logo

 (Letter Grade Only)

-This course provides an overview of art and architecture from the Renaissance to the contemporary period.
-This course may be taken by itself, after, before, or concurrently with ART 100.
-(CSU/UC)
+This course provides an overview of art and architecture from the Renaissance to the contemporary period with a focus on art from Europe.
+The course will further consider global interactions involving this region.
+(C-ID: ARTH 120) (CSU/UC)

 CHIC 100 Introduction to Chicana/o Studies